InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/Colormap/CreateAnApplyCustomColorMap/Documentation.rst

 Synopsis
 --------

-Create and apply a custom colormap
+Create and apply a custom colormap.

+Note: The wrapping for Python of the CustomColormapFunction and the MersenneTwisterRandomVariateGenerator were introduced in ITK 4.8.0.

 Results